RickStrahl/wwDotnetBridge/README.md

 > #### Unable to load CLR Instance Errors
 > If you get an  <b>Unable to CLR Instance</b> error when creating an instance of wwDotnetBridge, there might be a permissions problem access the wwDotnetBridge.dll.
 Please see [Unable to load CLR Instance](https://client-tools.west-wind.com/docs/_3rf12jtma.htm) for more info on how to fix this issue.
 Recent versions will attempt to automatically unblock the dll if permissions allow.

-Then when you need to utilize wwDotnetBridge call `GetwwDotnetBridge()` to get a cached instance and use it to access .NET components:
+Then when you need to access wwDotnetBridge call `GetwwDotnetBridge()` to get a cached instance and use it to access .NET components:

 ```foxpro
 *** Create or get cached instance of wwdotnetbridge